EtainClub/blurt/doc/witnesses.md

 It's also a very good idea for you to vote for yourself from the CLI wallet, so that you will begin to make blocks:

+Note: gopher23 is an account name.
+You'll want to replace `gopher23` with your own account name in the voting step.

 ```
 vote_for_witness gopher23 gopher23 true true
 ```